-If you need an item that you can't access online or in print, we can try to get it for you from another library.
+If you need an item that you can't access in our online or print collections, we can try to get it for you from another library.

 If you need more than one article / chapter from the same publication, please request the whole item instead to comply with copyright regulations.